 While the main factor leading to periodontal disease is plaque buildup, there are other reasons that some people are at a greater risk.

 Tobacco use is a contributor to many health problems, and the mouth is no different.
-The probability of periodontal disease rises directly with the amount of tobacco used.
-Along with an increase in probability and severity of periodontal disease, the body’s ability to respond to treatment is also greatly decreased from tobacco use.
+The probability of this disease rises directly with the amount of tobacco used.
+Along with an increase in probability and severity of the disease, the body’s ability to respond to treatment is also greatly decreased from tobacco use.
 This combination makes tobacco use one of the most important risk factors associated with the disease.

 There is also information pointing to the fact that heredity factors and genetics play a role in the development of periodontal disease.
 Studies of younger patients have shown a clear genetic connection to certain forms of the disease.
 While genetic conditions cannot be changed, patients can protect themselves by modifying poor oral health behaviors.